traefik/traefik/docs/content/migration/v1-to-v2.md

 With the new core notions of v2 (introduced earlier in the section ["Frontends and Backends Are Dead...
-Long Live Routers, Middlewares, and Services"](#frontends-and-backends-are-dead-long-live-routers-middlewares-and-services)), transforming the URL path prefix of incoming requests is configured with [middlewares](../middlewares/overview/), after the routing step with [router rule `PathPrefix`](https://docs.traefik.io/v2.0/routing/routers/#rule).
+Long Live Routers, Middlewares, and Services"](#frontends-and-backends-are-dead-long-live-routers-middlewares-and-services)), transforming the URL path prefix of incoming requests is configured with [middlewares](../../middlewares/overview/), after the routing step with [router rule `PathPrefix`](https://docs.traefik.io/v2.0/routing/routers/#rule).

 Use Case: Incoming requests to `http://company.org/admin` are forwarded to the webapplication "admin", with the path `/admin` stripped, e.g. to `http://<IP>:<port>/`.
 In this case, you must:

 * First, configure a router named `admin` with a rule matching at least the path prefix with the `PathPrefix` keyword,
-* Then, define a middlware of type `stripprefix`, which remove the prefix `/admin`, associated to the router `admin`
+* Then, define a middlware of type [`stripprefix`](../../middlewares/stripprefix/), which remove the prefix `/admin`, associated to the router `admin`.

 !!! example "Strip Path Prefix When Forwarding to Backend"